-Students are nominated by their community college’s President and receive a renewable full-tuition award.
+Students are nominated by their community college’s president and receive a renewable full-tuition award.

-Currently we accept nominations every year from Clark College, Lower Columbia College, Centralia College, Mt.
+We accept nominations every year from Clark College, Lower Columbia College, Centralia College, Mt.
 Hood Community College and Portland Community College (Cascade campus only).

 Contact your community college President’s Office for nomination information.

 2014 – 2015 Recipients